-PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN FUNCTIONAL OSTEOPATHY FOR THE CANINE PATIENT.
+PART OF THE COMPULSORY LEVEL TWO PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN FUNCTIONAL OSTEOPATHY FOR THE CANINE PATIENT.

 This page contains of lot of information.
 All of which you MUST read if you are serious about applying.
 This shortcut list is just for ease, for those seeking quick answers to key questions: